overwolf/overwolf.github.io/docs/api/overwolf-io.md

 #### Permissions required: FileSystem

-> Start listen on file.
+> Start listening on file.

  Stream a file (text files only), line-by-line, from the local filesystem.